Albany, Minnesota: Geography

 According to the United States Census Bureau, the city has a total area of 2.22 sqmi; 2.11 sqmi is land and 0.11 sqmi is water.

 Interstate 94/U.S. Highway 52 and Minnesota State Highway 238 are two of the main routes in the city.

 Other nearby routes include Stearns County Roads 10, 41, 54, and 157.

 Education

 The Albany Area Public School District, District #745, is a consolidated school district with a middle school serving grades 6–8, and a high school serving grades 9–12, located in Albany.
-The Albany Elementary School serves grades E–5, and is on the same campus site as the middle school and high school.
-Another elementary school in the district, Avon Elementary School, serves children in Preschool through Grade 5, and is six miles east of Albany in nearby Avon.
-A successful building referendum in August 2015 resulted in security upgrades to all schools, expanded classroom space, a new theatre, and a new community center.
+The middle and high schools share one physical building.
+The Albany Elementary School serves grades K-5, and is on the same campus site as the middle school and high school.
+Another elementary school in the district, Avon Elementary School, serves children in Preschool-Grade 5, and is six miles east of Albany in nearby Avon.
+A 2015 building referendum resulted in security upgrades to all schools, expanded classroom space, a new theatre, and a new community center.
 Holy Family School, a K–6 Roman Catholic parochial school, is also in Albany.